-Day 1-2: Madrid
+Day 1: Madrid

 As the main long-haul international airport in the country, most arrivals into Spain will come through Madrid’s Adolfo Suárez –Barajas Airport (airport code MAD).
 Thankfully, Madrid isn’t just an arrival city—it is an important destination within Spain!
 As the nation’s capital, Madrid is the political and cultural capital of Spain with more than enough to fill two days’ worth of activities.

 Madrid is Spain’s largest city, but it feels nothing like a mega-metropolis.
-I was surprised by way that city and nature are woven together in a vast network of different neighborhoods.
+I was surprised by the way that city and nature are woven together in a vast network of different neighborhoods.
 Start your first day in the heart of the city at the Plaza Mayor.
-The famous red building centers this city’s old town square and is surrounded by other government buildings, businesses and small restaurant.
+The famous red building centers this city’s old town square and is surrounded by other government buildings, businesses and small restaurants.
 Pop into Chocolateria San Gines for Madrid’s most famous and delicious churros!

 From the Plaza Mayor, wander to Puerta del Sol, the busiest square in the city.
 It is the (now mythical) 0.0 crossroads of all the roads connecting Madrid to the once territorial lands of the Spanish Kingdom.
 You’ll see plaques in the square!
 For lunch, snack on a variety of Spanish foods at the Mercado San Miguel.
 If you’re a foodie like me, consider signing up for the Devour Madrid walking tour of the market!
 A few things that you will definitely want to sample are Iberian ham and Manchego cheese, but there are plenty of other tasty treats that are likely to jump out at you.